 The term itself, Granton®, is a copyrighted trademark of the original Granton® Company knife design.
 Despite this, many knife companies tend to use the term Granton to describe a particular knife blade edge.
 A Granton® type of knife blade has a row of identical dimples (or scallops) that have been ground into each side of the blades of certain knives.
 Unlike a serrated edge, a Granton knife has a typical honed sharp blade edge that can be refreshed with a knife steel or sharpened as needed.

-A Granton edge does not hinder blade quality, but rather enhances the knife's cutting and slicing performance.
-Once popular mostly on Santoku knives, this blade edge is now being used on many types including Chef and paring knives.
+A Granton Edge does not hinder blade quality.
+Rather, it enhances the knife's cutting and slicing performance.
+Once popular on mostly Santoku knives, this blade edge is now used on many types—including chef and paring knives.

-Knife manufacturers continue to look for ways to build on the smart Granton edge design, by applying it to different knife types and varying the angle of the dimples.
-A Granton edge is a great knife blade feature to look for when you're buying kitchen knives.
+Knife manufacturers continue to look for ways to build on the smart Granton Edge design by applying it to different knife types and varying the angle of the dimples.

 However, a Granton Edge is still a great knife blade feature to look for, in comparison to other brands.

 The Granton Edge determines the sharpness of the blade and is made from high carbon stainless steel.
 This blade extends to the cutting edge of the blade, unlike other scalloped-edge blade brands.